Jona Frank

 Jona Frank (born 1966) is an American portrait photographer living in Santa Monica, California.
 She has made work about youth culture, both from an outsider's perspective—High School (2004), Right (2008) and The Modern Kids (2015)—as well as about her own childhood—Cherry Hill (2020).
 Her work is held in the collections of the J. Paul Getty Museum, the Museum of Fine Arts, Houston and the San Francisco Museum of Modern Art.

-Frank currently has a solo exhibition at Bowdoin College Museum of Art in Brunswick, Maine, from February 24 to June 5, 2022.

 Early life and education

 Frank was born in Camden, New Jersey and grew up in Cherry Hill, New Jersey.
 She is the youngest of four children and the only girl.
 "Frank's mother, a homemaker who hid her depression, prescribed rigid Catholicism and strict gender roles, insisting on Holly Hobbie wallpaper in her daughter's room and baking impeccable pies."

 Frank studied English and earned a master's in film production at the University of Southern California, Los Angeles.